benhoskings/babushka.me/pith/installing.html.markdown

     pacman -S curl && sh -c "`curl https://babushka.me/up`" # on Arch Linux apt-get install -y curl && sh -c "`curl https://babushka.me/up`" # on Ubuntu Linux

 Some other Linux distros ship with `wget` instead.
-Many of these stock `wget` installs lack openssl, which means no https downloads.
-You could install curl first (which should pull in openssl; see above), or just cowboy it over `http://` with wget:
+Many of these stock wget installs lack openssl, which means no https downloads.
+You could install curl first (which should pull in openssl; see above), or just cowboy it over http with wget:

     sh -c "`wget -O - babushka.me/up`" # Hijack me, please!